 (b) conduct engaged in by any person for the purpose of promoting or giving effect to the terms of a liquor accord.

-[Section 174B inserted by No. 9 of 2018 s.
+[Section 174B inserted: No. 9 of 2018 s.
 66.]

 175. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be provided for carrying out the purposes of this Act or for giving effect to the objects of this Act, and in particular for or with respect to —